acendan/reascripts/README.md

  - Time Selection\acendan_Continuously select all items in time selection background
  - Time Selection\acendan_Create time selection from edit cursor to mouse cursor
  - Time Selection\acendan_Extend right edge of time selection by x seconds
+ - Time Selection\acendan_Extend time selection left to start of project and select items
  - Time Selection\acendan_Select from edit cursor to start of project (items and time selection)
  - Time Selection\acendan_Select from mouse cursor to start of project (items and time selection)
  - Tracks Properties\acendan_Clear Saved URL By Track Name